 Step 8 – Configure Nginx

-Open the file /etc/nginx/nginx.conf
+Open the file /etc/nginx/nginx.conf for editing.

 $ sudo nano /etc/nginx/nginx.conf

-Add the following line before the line include /etc/nginx/conf.d/*.conf;
+Add the following line before the line include /etc/nginx/conf.d/*.conf;.

 server_names_hash_bucket_size 64;